metablaster/WindowsFirewallRuleset/Rules/IPv6/Inbound/README.md

 # Inbound directory

-Root directory for all inbound IPv6 firewall rules
+Root directory of all inbound IPv6 firewall rules